shinefield/mangoszerodocumentation/file-formats/dbc/lfgdungeons.rst

 .. note::

-    only zones listed as *group instance* could be accessed via meeting stones or innkeepers for the Looking For Group feature.
+    Only zones listed as *group instance* could be accessed via meeting stones or innkeepers for the Looking For Group feature.

 faction